-PANGU surface modeller GUI feature editor window Realistic craters can be added using statistical models of properties such as age/diameter distribution.
-Aging factors ensure that the resulting craters match those observed in images of real terrain.
-Boulders and positive relief features can be added to the surface, controlled by various statistical distributions.
-For models of Mars, barchan dune fields can be modelled and the craters can have flat bottoms, as if filled by dust.
+For models of Mars, barchan dune fields can be modelled, and the craters can have flat bottoms, as if filled by dust.
 Albedo/colour maps can be applied for extra realism on both planetary and asteroid surfaces.
 The Hapke reflectance function can be used to model the properties of planetary surfaces.

+Sensor simulation

-PANGU image of Itokawa with spacecraft shadow and Hapke effect Sensor simulation PANGU can be used to generate camera and LiDAR images in open or closed-loop simulations of the full descent of a planetary lander from orbit to ground, surface roving, and in-orbit operations such as rendezvous.
-A single scattering atmosphere model can be used for simulations involving the Earth, Mars or even Titan.
+PANGU can be used to generate camera and LiDAR images in open or closed-loop simulations of the full descent of a planetary lander from orbit to ground, surface roving, and in-orbit operations such as rendezvous.
 Integration with the NAIF/SPICE system allows images to be generated using publicly available historic and predicted data for spacecraft and planetary bodies at times of interest.
-The sky can be rendered using a uniform colour; stars from a catalogue can be rendered in colour with a userdefined point spread function.
+The sky can be rendered using a uniform colour; stars from a catalogue can be rendered in colour with a user-defined point spread function.
+A GPU-based single-scattering atmosphere model of Rayleigh (gas) and Mie (aerosol/dust) scattering can be used for simulations of the Earth, Mars or even Titan.

-PANGU Itokawa model (I), with synthetic albedo (c) and AMICA image (r) Open-loop simulations use a script file to control time, the camera and movable objects.
-Closed-loop simulations use the TCP/IP interface which is accessible from C/C++, Java, MATLAB and Simulink.
-Visual, LiDAR and RADAR data can be acquired along with the results of terrain look-ups, line of sight and other queries.
+PANGU Itokawa model (I), with synthetic albedo (c) and AMICA image (r)

+Open-loop simulations use a script file to control time, the camera and movable objects.
+Closed-loop simulations use the TCP/IP interface accessible from C/C++, Java, MATLAB and Simulink.
+Visual, LiDAR and RADAR data can be acquired along with the results of terrain lookups, line of sight and other queries.

+PANGU visual (left), height map (middle) and slope map (right) images

+Camera model

-PANGU visual (left), height map (middle) and slope map (right) images Camera model A sophisticated physics-based GPU camera model includes photon shot noise, quantum efficiency, thermal dark current, read-out noise, radiation events, photo-response non-uniformity, radial optical distortion, tangential distortion, smear, communication errors, contrast abnormalities and multiple-weighted Gaussian PSF to model scattered light.
-Pixel values can be represented in floating point or digitised with up to 16-bits of precision to match real sensor ADCs.
-The radiance images that are input to the camera model can be at very high resolutions such as 4096×4096 (or larger).
-The effects of CMOS "rolling shutter" can be simulated as well.
+A sophisticated physics-based GPU camera model includes photon shot noise, quantum efficiency, thermal dark current, read-out noise, radiation events, photo-response non-uniformity, radial and tangential optical distortion, smear, communication errors, contrast abnormalities, and multi-weighted Gaussian PSF to model scattered light.
+Pixel values can be floating point or digitised at up to 16-bits of precision to match real sensor ADCs.
+The radiance images for the camera model can be at high resolution such as 4096×4096 or larger.
+CMOS "rolling shutter" effects can be simulated as well.